Sunday, March 22, 2026

 Happy Birthday Richard

-Intermediate level - die cutting, dry & heat embossing, layering, stamping
+Intermediate level - die cutting, dry embossing, embellishing, fussy cutting 😞,

 Materials required for this card are:

-3. adhere these to layers to the base card using liquid glue
+5. Adhere these 3 pieces to the backing layer using liquid glue

-9. arrange leaves and adhere to the base card using liquid glue
+6. Now adhere this to the base card again with liquid glue

 Hope you liked today's card.
-If you would like more information on how to make it, please don't hesitate to contact me, I'd love to hear from you.
+If you would like more information on how to make it, please don't hesitate to contact me.
+I'd love to hear form you.

 If you wish to buy any of the items used, go to contacting me at the top of the page for details of how to order.